The World Crisis: Volume III: 1916–1918 (published 1927, in Parts I and II)

-Part II of Volume III starts with the invitation of the Prime Minister (Lloyd George) to rejoin the government on 16 July 1917 as either the Ministry of Munitions (which he chose) or the newly created Air Ministry.
+Part II of Volume III starts with the invitation of the Prime Minister (David Lloyd George) to rejoin the government on 16 July 1917 as either the Ministry of Munitions (which he chose) or the newly created Air Ministry.
 He says that to the end of 1915 the resources of Britain exceeded the ability to use them; megalomania was a virtue and so was adding one or two noughts to orders.
 By now, after three years (twenty months) the island was an arsenal with the new national factories beginning to function.
 But the fighting fronts now absorbed all the production.
-The Admiralty had not been affected by the munitions crisis of 1915, and Admiralty requirements had priority.
+The Admiralty had not been affected by the Shell Crisis of 1915, and Admiralty requirements had priority.
 France and Italy also had entitlements.
 The chapters on the fighting fronts start with victory over the U-boats, then the need to save Italy from collapse after the Battle of Caporetto.
-On the Western Front, Passchendaele, Michael, the Turn of the Tide, the "Teutonic Collapse" and "Victory".
+On the Western Front, Passchendaele, Operation Michael, the Turn of the Tide, the "Teutonic Collapse" and "Victory".
 He ends with "Will a new generation in their turn be immolated to square the black accounts of Teuton and Gaul?
 Will our children bleed and gasp again in devastated lands?
 Or will there spring from the very fires of conflict that reconciliation of the three giant combatants, which would unite their genius and secure to each in safety and freedom a share in rebuilding the glory of Europe?"

 This volume was originally published in two parts.
-In subsequent editions these were labelled as Volumes III and IV, So that the original structure of five volumes in six physical books became six volumes.
+In subsequent editions these were labelled as Volumes III and IV, so that the original structure of five volumes in six physical books became six volumes.